devleaks/cockpitdecks-docs/docs/Button/Button Attribute Default Values.md

 This hierarchy is very important.

 As an example, let us find the value of the `label-color`.

 First, the button will perform a direct lookup in its attribute.
-If it finds a  `label-color` it will use it.
+If it finds a  `label-color` in its attribute, it will use it.
 If it does not find it, it will as its `default-label-color`.
 The button will then ask its parent entity for the `default-label-color`.

 So the Page will search for a `default-label-color` in its attributes.
 If it finds it, it will use it.
 If it does not find it, it ask its parent entity.